-In System Preferences, you can set up your Mac to automatically check spelling for different languages.
+In System Settings, you can set up your Mac to automatically check spelling for different languages.

-You can also choose a language for spell checking in the Spelling and Grammar window.
+You can also choose a language for spell checking in the Spelling and Grammar window in Keynote.
 Choose Edit > Spelling and Grammar > Show Spelling and Grammar.
 Click the pop-up menu at the bottom of the window, then choose a language.